 Travelling to Center Parcs in Germany Best Options for Big Families

-Alternatively, you could just hop on a plane, which would certainly be easier and quicker than driving all that way.
+Alternatively, you could just hop on a plane, which would certainly be an easier and quicker way of travelling to Center Parcs in Germany.
 Personally, I would rather see a bit of Germany en route, but flying is certainly a good option if you’re short on time or don’t want to put a load of miles on your car.
 If you’re driving to the Alps in Winter time, check the rules in Germany as cars are required to have Winter tyres with a snowflake symbol.
 Snow chains are not allowed.

 A little disclosure: there are affiliate links on this page!
 That just means if you click on a link, find something you like and buy it, I’ll make some cash.
 You won’t pay any extra, though.